-She serves on Israeli governmental and local agencies as consultant, and an advisor for policy, acting for several years as National Chair, an Advisory Council to the Minister and Ministry of Senior Citizens.
-She received a prestigious Hazani Prize for contribution to innovation in Aging from Israeli Ministry of Social Welfare.
-She is Chair of a Scientific Advisory Committee to the Foundation Assisting Holocaust Survivors in Israel.
-She received recently the Honorary Citizen, city of Haifa, Israel, for her work and support to develop services for the aged in the city during the last three decades.
+She served on Israeli governmental and local agencies as consultant, and an advisor for policy; acting for several years as Chair of an Advisory Council to the Minister and Ministry of Senior Citizens.
+She has received a prestigious Hazani Prize for contribution to innovation in Aging and Social Work from Israeli Ministry of Welfare.
+For almost a decade she serves as Chair of a Scientific Advisory Committee to the Foundation Assisting Holocaust Survivors in Israel.

 Areas of Expertise (6)